aws/aws-cdk-rfcs/README.md

 Some changes do not require an RFC:

 - Bugfixes for known issues.
-- Additions only likely to be _noticed by_ other developers-of-CDK, invisible to users-of-CDK.
+- Additions only likely to be _noticed by_ other developers of CDK/JSII, invisible
+  to users of CDK/JSII.
 - Additions of missing L1 or L2 constructs.
 Unless the service and/or constructs
   are especially complex or intentionally diverge from existing api design best practices.

+If you're not sure whether your change requires an RFC, feel free to create an issue and ask.

 ## What the process is

-In short, to get a major feature added to CDK, one usually first gets the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'ready' and may be implemented with the goal of eventual inclusion into CDK.
+In short, to get a major feature added to CDK/JSII, one usually first gets the RFC merged into the RFC repo as a markdown file.
+At that point the RFC is 'ready' and may be implemented with the goal of eventual inclusion into CDK/JSII.

 - [Create a tracking issue](https://github.com/awslabs/aws-cdk-rfcs/issues/new?template=tracking-issue.md)
   for the proposed feature if one doesn't already exist.
 Use the tracking issue